isdood/SCRIBBLE/README.md

 - Performance metrics within 5% of baseline

 ## 📜 License
-MIT - See LICENSE for details
+GNU - See LICENSE for details

 ---
 *"In the crystal lattice of possibility, every vector finds its perfect place."* - isdood